A common origin of multi-messenger spectral anomaly of galactic cosmic rays: Model Methodology

 \section{Model $\&$ Methodology}

-According to recent measurements, it has been demonstrated that the presence of a slow diffuse halo surrounding sources is a common occurrence.
-The slow-diffusive halo is not only a barrier that prevents CRs from entering from neighboring sources but also a CR well that traps CRs in the source region.
-In comparison to the traditional diffuse process, the halo-trapped particles exhibit an extended retention period.
-In addition, newly source-accelerated particles are not subject to the fast diffusive process, resulting in the maintenance of the source injection spectrum and a hardening spectral index.
-This component, named Comp-B, is specific to CRs in the galactic disk.
-Conversely, CRs originating from distant sources barely traverse the disk due to the block of halos, as a result, undergo rapid dispersion in regions outside of the disk.
-This process leads to a softer spectrum and the formation of Comp-A, which is a universal component present throughout the galaxy.
+The newly discovered source halo sheds new perspectives to this study for the two-component structure of CR spectra.
+We think that this feature originates from nearby-source halo.
+The key point is that the halo acts as not only a CR well but also a barrier, as shown in Figure \ref{fig:cartoon}.
+It's a well that confines newly source-accelerated particles in this region.
+The halo-trapped particles exhibit an extended retention period, resulting in the maintenance of the source injection spectrum and a hardening spectral index.
+This part is the Comp-B, which is fresh, local, and specific in the galactic disk.
+Its characteristics, like the intensity, spectra index, break-off, are directly related to the halos.
+Simultaneously, the halo is a barrier that prevents CRs from other sources from directly traverse the disk, as a result, they are likely to undergo rapid dispersion in regions outside of the disk.
+The faster diffusion process in the outer disk, compared to the Galactic disk, leads to a softer spectrum and the formation of Comp-A. This component, known as the "CR sea," is a long-lasting, global, and universal feature of the Galaxy.

-The two-component spectra observed in this study possess clear physical foundations, as shown in Figure \ref{fig:cartoon}.
-The neighboring sources primarily account for the Comp-B component, also, the majority of CRs in the knee area originates from local regions.
-In the following a quantitative description of the CR propagation process is provided.